A Distributed Intelligence Architecture for B5G Network Automation: Related Work

-From the above discussion, we identify significant challenges in coordinating the actions of multiple learning agents -- size of the state-space (the curse of dimensionality), the exploration-exploitation trade-off and existence of multiple equilibrium points, also outlined in \cite{busoniu2008comprehensive}.
-To this end, recent research focuses on addressing these issues and simplifying the state space to achieve convergence faster. \cite{jiang2018graph} proposes a multi-agent cooperative decentralized learning approach based on graph convolution, showing that by embedding additional contextual information of neighboring agents in the learning algorithm of each agent, cooperation between agents can be achieved.
-With \cite{jiang2018graph} serving as partial inspiration for our work, we propose $\mathtt{QLC}$ to encourage cooperation in independent agents, thereby enabling pervasive intelligence in B5G/6G networks.
+\cite{jiang2018graph} proposes a multi-agent cooperative decentralized Q-Learning approach based on graph convolution.
+Interestingly, it shows that by embedding additional contextual information of neighboring agents in the learning of each agent, cooperation between agents can be achieved.
+With \cite{jiang2018graph} serving as partial inspiration for our work, we propose $\mathtt{QLC}$ to encourage cooperation in independent agents, thereby enabling advancement towards B5G networks.

-The preceding review substantiates the fact that QL is a useful technology applied to coordinating decentralized learning agents.
+The preceding review substantiates the fact that QL is a useful technology applied to coordinating distributed learning agents.
 The reason is attributed to the iterative and model-free nature of the QL updates, which means that the agent does not directly learn how to model the environment, rather builds experience by estimating the Q-values using the Bellman Equation \cite{sutton2018reinforcement}.
-Thereafter, it derives the optimal policy by choosing the action that yields the maximum Q-value for a given state.
-In addition, the agent learns the changes in the environment by using sampling policies such as $\epsilon$-greedy approach, wherein it explores by sampling some non-optimal policies of the environment.
-This strategy, also known as \textit{off-policy} method, enables the agent to not only converge to the optimal action, but also verify that other actions are non-optimal.
+In addition, the agent learns its environment by using sampling policies such as $\epsilon$-greedy approach, wherein it explores by sampling some non-optimal policies of the environment.
+This strategy, also known as \textit{off-policy} method, enables the agent to not only converge to the optimal action, but also verify that other actions are sub-optimal.
 Based on the terminology of QL in the literature, we categorize QL agents in our solution as independent learners (i.e. independent action space) \cite{claus1998dynamics} with the novelty of neighbor information exchange embedded in the state formulation to induce cooperation.